Stephen P. Sonnenberg, Esq.

 - Member, New York University Center for Labor and Employment Law Advisory Board, 2014 - present

-- Ranked in Chambers USA, New York, Labor & Employment
+- Previously ranked in Chambers USA, New York, Labor & Employment

 - Rated “AV Preeminent” by Martindale-Hubbell®

-- Member, Mediation Panels of the Southern and Eastern Districts of New York
+- Member, Mediation Panel Eastern District of New York

 - JDSupra.com, The Surge in Workplace Disputes Under Disability Discrimination Laws: Good News or Bad News?
 (October 15, 2021)